 Debt Service Coverage Ratio

-Description: The debt service coverage ratio measures the ability of a revenue-producing property to generate sufficient cash to pay for the cost of all related mortgage payments.
+The debt service coverage ratio measures the ability of a revenue-producing property to generate sufficient cash to pay for the cost of all related mortgage payments.
 A positive debt service ratio indicates that a property’s cash outflows can cover all offsetting loan payments, whereas a negative debt service coverage ratio indicates that the owner must contribute additional funds to pay for the annual loan payments.

 A very high debt service coverage ratio gives the property owner a substantial cushion to pay for unexpected or unplanned expenditures related to the property, or if market conditions result in a significant decline in future rental rates.

-Formula: Divide the net annual operating income of the property by all annual loan payments for the same property.
+To calculate the ratio, divide the net annual operating income of the property by all annual loan payments for the same property.
 The formula is: